AndreBacic/Dragonfly-Project-Management/README.md

 - Define or change a project's deadline, status, priority, name, or description
 - Delete projects
 - Delete other user's comments (ex. a manager removing an obscene comment)
-- Create sub-projects within projects
-- Move these sub-projects to be under the scope of other projects

 Section 3 defines which roles receive these permissions and under which scope they get them.